-Since approximately 90% of passenger trips taken on Metra are for work, the health of the regional economy, particularly employment levels, greatly influences Metra ridership (see Figure 2).
+Since approximately 90% of passenger trips taken on Metra are for work, the health of the regional economy, specifically in terms of employment levels, greatly influences Metra ridership (see Figure 2).
 Regional employment has generally grown since 1990.
 The economic downturn following the September 11, 2001 attacks and the 2007 to 2009 economic recession (affecting 2008 through 2010 employment averages) are the exceptions.
-Average regional employment for 2016 was 1.3% higher compared to 2015.
-Although regional employment has increased in each of the past three years, employment remains below prerecession levels.
-In 2016, approximately 4.12 million persons were employed in the Chicago region.
-This is comparable to 2000, 2006, and 2008.
+Average regional employment for 2017 was 0.7% higher compared to 2016.
+Employment remains below pre-recession levels.
+In 2017, approximately 4.09 million persons were employed in the Chicago region.
+This is comparable to 2000, 2006, and 2015.